smithy-lang/smithy-rs/design/src/server/middleware.md

 }
 ```

-The plugin system provides a way to construct then apply `Layer`s in position [C](#c-operation-specific-http-middleware) and [D](#d-operation-specific-model-middleware), using the [protocol](https://awslabs.github.io/smithy/2.0/aws/protocols/index.html) and [operation shape](https://awslabs.github.io/smithy/2.0/spec/service-types.html#service-operations) as parameters.
+The plugin system provides a way to construct then apply `Layer`s in position [B](#b-operation-specific-http-middleware) and [C](#c-operation-specific-model-middleware), using the [protocol](https://awslabs.github.io/smithy/2.0/aws/protocols/index.html) and [operation shape](https://awslabs.github.io/smithy/2.0/spec/service-types.html#service-operations) as parameters.

 An example of a `PrintPlugin` which applies a layer printing the operation name: